5 Common False Reasons for why People don't Believe in a God

 This one is a response to my hub '7 Common False Reasons for why People Believe in a God'

-There are many reasons for why people do not believe in a God.
+There are many reasons for why people do not believe in God (or gods).
 Here are 5 common ones that I have personally heard of, that I think are false.

 Are you people, or sheeple ?